 • Seeds need more exposure to sun: Certain seeds require light to germinate, so if your baggies are tucked away in a room that sees little to no light, try moving them closer to a window.

-• Seeds are too old: All seeds have an expected shelf life, and that shelf life diminishes under certain conditions.
-Use this seed life expectancy chart to find out how long your seeds should last.
+• Seeds are too old: All seeds have an expected shelf life, and that shelf life typically diminishes after the first year or two.
+Use this seed viability chart to find out how long your seeds should last in storage, and make sure you’re storing your seeds properly to begin with.

 • Seeds require scarification or stratification: If it seems like your seeds are especially stubborn, they might need special treatments in order to germinate.
 Check out these six tips for germinating hard-to-start seeds.